minjikim65/minjikim65/README.md

 🎓 UC Berkeley graduate in Statistics, passionate about marketing analytics and data storytelling
 📊 Currently learning Tableau and SQL
-💼 Working on data-driven marketing projects with CABS
+💼 Working on data-driven AI projects with CABS
 📍 Based in the SF Bay Area
 💬 Interested in chatting about branding or marketing strategies powered by data
 🎵 Fun fact: I love dancing!